changrita1114/D3-Challenge/README.md

 ### Purpose

-The goal of this project was to investigate multiple relationships between different variables.The data set includes with the project was based on 2014 ACS 1-year estimates from the [US Census Bureau](https://data.census.gov/cedsci/).
+The goal of this project was to investigate multiple relationships between different variables.The dataset includes with the project was based on 2014 ACS 1-year estimates from the [US Census Bureau](https://data.census.gov/cedsci/).
 The current data set includes data on rates of income, obesity, poverty, etc. by state.

 ### Dynamic Plot
 A scatter plot was created with different variables, such as `healthcare` and `poverty`.